VofacGames/VofacGames.github.io/README.md

 **Privacy Policy**

-GUO LI FENG built the Block Flip app as an Ad Supported app.
-This SERVICE is provided by GUO LI FENG at no cost and is intended for use as is.
+Vofac Games built the Block Flip app as an Ad Supported app.
+This SERVICE is provided by Vofac Games at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.